Feeling energetic? Then you might enjoy doing the Fira to Oia hike in Santorini!

-It’s budget-friendly (free!) and a welcome escape from the crowds of the towns and villages.
-Oh, and it boast some of the most spectacular views anywhere on the island.
+It’s budget-friendly (free!) and is a welcome escape from the crowds of the towns and villages.
+Oh, and it boasts some of the most spectacular views anywhere on the island.

 It’s not for the fainthearted though.
 OK, so it might not be on the level of climbing a munro in Scotland, however, it will take a decent chunk of time out of your day.
 If you’re only in Santorini for a couple of days you might think it’s too much time to spend just putting one foot in front of the other, especially when there’s so much to see and do.

 However, it is a walk that is studded with beautiful scenery at every turn.
 The whitewashed villages you walk through.
 The steep drop of the caldera into the shimmering sea below.
 The beautiful chapels standing alone in the wilderness that you’ll discover en-route.

 There’s lots to love about this walk between these two Santorini towns!